"The fastest way to increase HBCU competitiveness is by forming partnerships.

 Encourage...

-- Collaboration among institutions of higher learning, with a special focus on HBCUs and other minority-serving institutions
+- Collaboration among institutions of higher learning, with a special focus on HBCUs

 - Department of Defense (DOD) activities designed to implement National Defense Authorization Act requirements to enhance engagements with HBCUs